maxisam/ngx-clipboard/README.md

 To make more sense with the future versioning scheme of Angular, the directive selector is now rename to **ngxClipboard**

+## Other packages

+-   [ngx-progressive-image-loader](https://github.com/maxisam/ngx-progressive-image-loader): it can lazy load img/picture, prevent reflow and seo friendly.

 ## Dependencies

 -   Angular >=6.0.0